OpenEarable/open-earable/README.md

 5. Inside the "packages" folder, navigate to the following directory: `arduino/hardware/mbed_nano/4.0.4/libraries`.

 6. Locate the existing SPI library folder within this directory.
-It needs to be swapped with the provided folder named "SPI".
+It needs to be swapped with the provided folder named "SPI" in "resources/spi_files"".

 7. Similarly, navigate to the following directory: `arduino/hardware/mbed_nano/4.0.4/cores/arduino/mbed/targets/TARGET_NORDIC/TARGET_NRF5x/TARGET_SDK_15_0/modules/nrfx/drivers/include`.

-8. In this directory, locate the file named "nrfx_spi.h" and replace it with the provided "nrfx_spi.h" file from the "spi_files" folder.
+8. In this directory, locate the file named "nrfx_spi.h" and replace it with the provided "nrfx_spi.h" file from the "resources/spi_files" folder.

-9. Additionally, paste the "nrfx_spim.c" file from the "spi_files" subfolder into the same directory.
+9. Additionally, paste the "nrfx_spim.c" file from the "resources/spi_files" subfolder into the same directory.

 ### sdfat Library Setup
 One of the library requirements is the Adafruit Fork of the SdFat library from Bill Greiman.
 This library is used to send data to the SD card.
-By default, on the Open Earable data transfer is very slow topping about 33kbps.
+If the Arduino default SD Card library is used or if the SdFat library is used without changing its configurations OpenEarable data transfer is very slow topping about 33kbps.
 This is not sufficient to record audio.

-However, with the SdFat library it is possible to get write speeds of up to 400kbps.
+However, with the SdFat library it is possible to get write speeds of up to 400kbps without the SPI changes and up to 1.5Mbps with the SPI changes.
-For this, the SdFatConfig of the SdFat needs to be modified.
+To achieve those speeds, the SdFatConfig of the SdFat library needs to be modified.

-Go to the SdFat library folder and find the `SdFatConfig.h`.
+Go to the "Arduino/libraries" folder and locate the "SdFat" library folder.
+There find the `SdFatConfig.h`.
-Replace it with the provided config file found under "additional/sdfat_config"
+Replace it with the provided config file found under "resources/sdfat_config"

-The most notable change was the activation of the `USE_SPI_ARRAY_TRANSFER` flag.
+(The most notable change was setting of the `USE_SPI_ARRAY_TRANSFER` flag.)

-## Earable EdgeML Usage
+## Usage

-Open Earable is seamlessly integrated with EdgeML, an open-source and browser-based toolchain for machine learning on microcontrollers.
-For more detailed information on how to use EdgeML, refer to the [EdgeML](https://edge-ml.org/) website.
+### Example

-The easiest way to use open earable with edge-ml is with the provided App sketch.
+The easiest way to use open earable is with the provided App sketch.
+It can be found within Arduino under `File->Examples->EdgeML-Earable->App`.

 The absolute minimum needed to run the code successfully is the following:

 ```c++
 #include "EdgeML_Earable.h"